StrangeBeeCorp/docs/docs/flow/user-guides/workflow-templates.md

 * Jira project and issue type: The *Set Jira Project Key and Issue Type* node ships with empty values.
 Set the `jira_project_key` and `jira_issue_type` variables to match the Jira project receiving the issues.
 * Trigger wiring: Create the TheHive notification with a *Webhook* notifier pointing to the trigger URL, as described in [Add a Trigger](add-trigger.md#add-a-webhook-trigger).
 * Closing transition: The *Jira close issue* node applies the transition named *Done*.
 Change this name if your Jira project uses another workflow.
-* Sync duration: The *For Each (While)* loop runs nine synchronization cycles with a 10-second pause.
+* Sync duration: The *For each (While)* loop runs nine synchronization cycles with a 10-second pause.
 Increase these values to keep the alert and the issue in sync for longer.

 <h2>Next steps</h2>